 Butterflies, Insects, Beetles and Fireflies

 Apart from the Purple emperor, there are several other butterflies you can see in the park, if you time it right.
 The best time to visit is in summer, particularly June when you can see the fireflies and beetles in the area too.
+Which is right about the time that the stunning lavender of Ranzan are in bloom.
+And the lavender fields, previously the largest in Japan, are about a 20 minute walk from the butterfly park.

 Please note that this park is only for viewing, capturing is strictly forbidden.